3neat/adops-toolkit/README.md

 ```
     {
         "name": "samplefilename",     # Filename of the exported View
-        "report_type": "Site",        # Report Type to be processed; currently only Site
+        "report_type": "Site",        # Report Type to be processed
+        "group_by": null,             # Specify the dimension to group the output report
         "advertiser": null,           # Specified Advertiser, Campaign, Ad Group IDs to be processed:
         "campaign": null,             # - use a JSON array if 1 or more ID
         "adgroup": null,              # - if processing all, set to null